Ejide leaks five goals as Mensah’s Bnei Yehuda run riot | Goal.com

 Before drawing the curtain on his international career, the 36-year-old featured 34 times for the Super Eagles since making his debut against Namibia on June 16, 2001.

-To his credit, he made Nigeria’s World Cup squad on three occasions and five Africa Cup of Nations appearances.
+To his credit, he made Nigeria’s World Cup squad on three occasions and made appearances in five Africa Cup of Nations finals.
 He was Berti Vogts’ first-choice goalkeeper during the 2008 Afcon staged in Ghana.